-Example Illustrating Paragraphs 52A and 52B
+Example illustrating paragraphs 52A and 57A

 The following example deals with the measurement of current and deferred tax assets and liabilities for an entity in a jurisdiction where income taxes are payable at a higher rate on undistributed profits (50%) with an amount being refundable when profits are distributed.
 The tax rate on distributed profits is 35%.
-At the end of the reporting period, 31 December 20X1, the entity does not recognise a liability for dividends proposed or declared after the end of the reporting period.
+At the end of the reporting period, 31 December 20X1, the entity does not recognise a liability for dividends proposed or declared after the reporting period.
 As a result, no dividends are recognised in the year 20X1.
 Taxable income for 20X1 is 100,000.
 The net taxable temporary difference for the year 20X1 is 40,000.